FabienCoutant/SparkUp/docs/contracts/CampaignFactory.md

 # CampaignFactory

-The Campaign factory is used for the deployment of new campaign
+The Campaign factory is used for save the list of campaign deployed and also deploy proposal contract

 > Inherit of for the CampaignFactory Interface